 - Awesomeness by Analysis: Several characters, but Legend and Mr. Dom most notably.
 Legend sees a move once and understands it, mostly by virtue of fighting so much in his past that he's probably seen it all anyway.
-Dom never really gets much use out of this ability combat-wise, but his analysis is what let Oton fight evenly with, and even almost beat, Xin.
-The only real flaw was that he underestimated Xin's psuedo-Healing Factor.
+Dom never really gets much use out of this ability combat-wise, but his analysis helps Oton fight on even terms with Xin and almost win.
+The only real flaw was that Oton underestimated Xin's psuedo-Healing Factor.

 - Badass Boast: Xin goes through different schools saying he wants to make sure that anybody who knows to throw a punch "knows how to take few in return."

 - Mr. Dom has some good ones, even if he loses or draws every fight he's in.Dom: (after just getting up from Xin's opening punch) "If that was an attempt to bring me down...
 I grade it an F".
 (Xin kicks him in the face in response, only making his head turn slightly) "Looks like you were internally injured by Legend.
 I hope that's your excuse for being so weak!"